 The Royal Horticultural Society has given it its prestigious Award of Garden Merit.
+Very easy to grow and worthy of a place in any garden.

 Does best in light shade in soil which doesn't get too dry.